Every 15 Minutes

-Every 15 Minutes is a two-day program focusing on high school juniors and seniors, which challenges them to think about driving while drunk, personal safety, and the responsibility of making mature decisions.
+Every 15 Minutes (E15M) is a two-day program focusing on high school juniors and seniors, which challenges them to think about driving while drunk, personal safety, and the responsibility of making mature decisions.
 Along with alcohol-related crashes, it focuses on the impact that their decisions would have on family and friends.

-The Every 15 Minutes program originated in Canada and was soon adopted in the United States first in Spokane, Washington.
-The site of the first Every 15 Minutes program in California was in Chico which was presented by the Chico Police Department in 1995.
-Officer Melody Davidson was the first to promote and organize Every 15 Minutes in Chico which was highlighted in a September 1996 LA Times article.
+The Every 15 Minutes program originated in Canada and was soon adopted in the United States, starting in Spokane, Washington.

 Planning and events

 Planning

-The Every 15 Minutes program starts months in advance of the actual presentation, in fact the very first program at a school will take about one-year to plan and prepare.
-This includes all of the involved agencies, the police, fire department, paramedics, hospital, court, lawyers, judge, jail facilities, coroner/funeral home, students, parents and school administrators.
-Student participants are selected to cover the full spectrum of the student body, thus, the audience will be able to relate to at least one of the participants on the crash day.
+The Every 15 Minutes program starts months in advance of the actual presentation; in fact, the very first program at a school will take about one year to plan and prepare.
+This planning period includes making arrangements with all of the involved agencies, the police, fire department, paramedics, hospital, court, lawyers, judge, jail facilities, coroner/funeral home, students, parents and school administrators.
+Student participants are selected to cover the full spectrum of the student body; thus, the audience will be able to relate to at least one of the participants on the crash day.